Ultimate Sales Career Blog

 The sales pipeline is great for tracking prospects along the buying journey, and pipeline numbers can be very helpful for prioritizing actions and understanding the health of the sales org.

-But if zombie opps are allowed to stall and remain in the pipeline, those benefits go out the window.
+But if zombie opportunities are allowed to stall and remain in the pipeline, those benefits go out the window.
+Good sales pipeline management is not just about putting opportunities in.
+You also have to take bad opportunities out.

 Every sales pro knows they won’t close every deal.
+(If you think you will, let me tell you about “happy ears.”)
 Focus on those that have a chance.
 Put all your energy there.
 And the best way to do that is to kill off all the opps that have been hanging around when they never had a chance.

 But What Will My Manager Say?